Squarespace Ecommerce: Set Up Your Store in 6 Easy Steps

 Step 3: Set Up Payment Methods

 After adding products, you need to set up payment options so you can process payments.
 Configure your store currency, and connect to any of Squarespace’s payment processors.
-To do this, click on “Payments” under Setup from your Commerce dashboards’ navigation sidebar.
+To do this, click on “Payments” under Setup from your Commerce dashboard’s navigation sidebar.

-If you wish to enable buy now, pay later (BNPL) services for your customers, Afterpay and Clearpay are available as integrations.
+Squarespace supports Stripe and PayPal and integrates with Square for in-person sales (exclusive to the US).
+If you wish to enable buy now, pay later (BNPL) services for your customers, Afterpay and Clearpay are available as integrations if you activate Stripe as a payment processor.

 Payment processors in Commerce are separate from those that you have set up with other Squarespace products, such as Squarespace Scheduling.